 - respond as a priority

-- make sure you and your children are safe immediately (this may include removing the perpetrator)
+- make sure you and your children are safe immediately (this may include removing the abusive person)

 - assess the risks and threats

-- seek any immediate help that is needed - for example, call an ambulance or interpreter
+- organise any immediate help that is needed (for example, call an ambulance or interpreter)

 - get as much information as possible

-- tell the victim about keeping any physical evidence - for example pictures, or clothing or SMS.
+- tell you about keeping any physical evidence

 - make sure there is someone who can support you.